-- Vaccine deployment plans in The Bahamas continue to be adapted to accelerate vaccination as more vaccines are currently in-country. - Public compliance with public health protocols and vaccination hesitancy continue to present challenges in both The Bahamas and Turks and Caicos Islands.
+- Vaccine deployment in The Bahamas had to be slowed down due to limited access to vaccines. - Public compliance with public health protocols and vaccination hesitancy continue to present challenges in both The Bahamas and Turks and Caicos Islands.
 Vaccine hesitancy is of particular concern among health care workers. - There continues to be a risk of introduction of additional new variants to both The Bahamas and Turks and Caicos Islands due the emergence and spread of COVID-19 variants in several countries from which tourists originate. - While The Bahamas has capacity to identify the presence of COVID-19 variants, neither The Bahamas nor Turks and Caicos Islands have in-country sequencing capacity.
 This presents a challenge for the timely identification of new variants. - Both countries are challenged by the limited global supply of Cepheid Test Kits and other supplies required for COVID-19 testing.
-Turks and Caicos Islands is particularly challenged as it is only possible for them to source Cepheid Test Kits through the United Kingdom Government. - The Bahamas risks using current stocks of syringes for their National Immunization Programme for COVID-19 vaccine distribution due to limited global supply. - A nursing shortage has been identified in The Bahamas and there are concerns about the delivery of healthcare services. - In The Bahamas, 5-10% of health care workers in the public sector are in quarantine. - Recent influx of Haitian migrants into the Southern Bahamas is a cause of concern given the current economic and health crisis in Haiti.
+Turks and Caicos Islands is particularly challenged as it is only possible for them to source Cepheid Test Kits through the United Kingdom Government. - The Bahamas risks using current stocks of syringes for their National Immunization Programme for COVID-19 vaccine distribution due to limited global supply. - A nursing shortage has been identified in The Bahamas and there are concerns about the delivery of healthcare services. - In The Bahamas, 5-10% of health care workers in the public sector are in quarantine. - Recent increase in cases in the Southern Bahamas is a cause of concern given the limited medical infrastructure on those islands.